 Skip to main content

-New: mintBlue wins Dutch Ministry of Justice fraud verification projectRead the story
+Dutch Ministry of Justice pilots mintBlue for fraud signal exchangeRead the story

 Your Infrastructure Shouldn't Have a Foreign Owner.

-92% of the Western world's data is stored in the United States. mintBlue is building the European alternative: sovereign infrastructure where you control deployment, encryption, and access.
+Most of the Western world's data is stored in the United States. mintBlue is building the European alternative: sovereign infrastructure under your control, from where it runs to who can read it.

 Your Infrastructure Shouldn't Have a Foreign Owner.